ustaxcourt/ef-cms/docs/architecture/decisions/0004-deploy-lambda-code-using-terraform-instead-of-serverless.md

 Prior to this decision, the Serverless Framework was used to package and deploy Lambda code to AWS.
 Any additional infrastructure needed (like S3 buckets) were configured using Terraform before running `serverless deploy`.

+Serverless uses the [Cloud Formation resource specification](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html).
+This was finalized in 2011, and much as changed since then rendering it somewhat obsolete.

 When running deployments, Serverless Framework uses AWS CloudFormation.
 CloudFormation has a 200 resource limit for a single CloudFormation run, which caused us to [split our deployment into multiple Serverless configuration sets](https://github.com/flexion/ef-cms/pull/2276).

 Additionally, CloudFormation stacks can get into a locked state when using Serverless, and to unlock the stack to get it deployable again the stack has to be destroyed and re-created.
 This is a routine and regular issue that we have experienced.
+It was also painfully time-consuming to remove them and then recreate.

 ## Decision